run-llama/llama_index/docs/getting_started/concepts.md

 A retriever defines how to efficiently retrieve relevant context from an index when given a query.
 Your retrieval strategy is key to the relevancy of the data retrieved and the efficiency with which it's done.

 [**Routers**](/module_guides/querying/router/root.md):
 A router determines which retriever will be used to retrieve relevant context from the knowledge base.
-More specifically, the `RouterRetriever` class, are responsible for selecting one or multiple candidate retrievers to execute a query.
+More specifically, the `RouterRetriever` class, is responsible for selecting one or multiple candidate retrievers to execute a query.
 They use a selector to choose the best option based on each candidate's metadata and the query.

 [**Node Postprocessors**](/module_guides/querying/node_postprocessors/root.md):
 A node postprocessor takes in a set of retrieved nodes and applies transformations, filtering, or re-ranking logic to them.